MonishKrishna2009/Apatite-Bot/readme.md

 # Apatite Bot
-⚡ The all-in-one open-source Discord bot for esports, tournaments, and community management.
+⚡ Discord bot for esports matchmaking, community management, and moderation.

+A Discord bot built with [discord.js v14](https://discord.js.org) and MongoDB, designed for ticketing, player/team matchmaking (LFP/LFT), logging, and moderation tools.
+Perfect for gaming communities and esports servers.

 > [!IMPORTANT]
 > This project is actively maintained and production-ready.
 The LFP/LFT system is fully implemented and stable.